An Approach to Implementing Intent-Based Networking

 PICOS supports extensive network virtualization technologies, such as Ethernet Virtual Private Network (EVPN) and Virtual Extensible LANs (VXLANs).
 EVPN is standards-based technology for providing bridged Layer 2 connectivity between sites or domains over an IP backbone.
 VXLANs help address scalability issues associated with cloud computing environments by encapsulating Layer 2 traffic for transport over a Layer 3 network.
 PICOS can control up to 2,000 VLANs or VXLANs in single network fabric, roughly twice as many as competing vendors, including Cisco.
 PICOS is also fully backward-compatible with all existing enterprise infrastructure, not just in the data center.
 As an enterprise-wide solution, most critically PICOS is interoperable with campus- and access-network network access control (NAC) and network address translation (NAT) software from Cisco and other legacy vendors.

-Pica8 helps you reduce capital costs by giving you access to lower-cost but powerful white/brite box switches and open source software.
+Pica8 helps you reduce capital costs by giving you access to lower-cost but powerful network switches and open source software.
 It all works with the legacy infrastructure you have in place, so you can take a gradual approach to implementing IBN.

-Click here to learn more about how to realize your IBN future with Pica8’s open automation architecture.
+Click here to learn more about how to realize your IBN future with Pica8’s automation architecture.